argo-universe/.github/profile/README.md

 ```
 ### Cluster Addons

-What are they? why we need it? what componene an idea kubernetes cluster requires?
+What are they? why we need it? what componenets are required for an ideal kubernetes cluster?

 ##### ArgoCD
 ArgoCD is a continuous delivery tool that automates the deployment of applications to Kubernetes clusters.
 It is used in Kubernetes to streamline the deployment process by providing a unified interface for managing deployment configurations and deployment targets.